 Alarm indicator is blinking The battery is almost flat.
-The PTM transmits the Rep appropriate message to the batt computer. charge the Alarm indicator lights permanently The battery is flat.
-The PTM transmits the Rep appropriate message to the batt computer.
-Operation of the PTM is stopped. charge the
+The PTM transmits the Replace or charge to appropriate message to the battery. computer. the Alarm indicator lights permanently The battery is flat.
+The PTM transmits the Replace or charge to appropriate message to the battery. computer.
+Operation of the PTM is stopped. the